-- Enriching existing risks maps with the environmental and social risk dimension: - Operationalize SG Group's ESG strategy and commitments (Portfolio alignment, Sectorial Policies, Voluntary disclosures, reduction of greenhouse gas footprint, Responsible employer...) - Address regulatory obligations (ECB guidelines on Climate & Environmental EBA guidelines on Loan Origination, Mandatory disclosure, EU Taxonomies, CSRD,...) - E&S Risk factors identification has been performed since 2021 for ICAAP exercises purpose based on the ECB climate related and environmental risks guidelines
+- Enriching existing risks maps with the environmental and social risk dimension: - Operationalize SG Group's ESG strategy and commitments (Portfolio alignment, Sectorial Policies, Voluntary disclosures, reduction of greenhouse gas footprint, Responsible employer...) - Address regulatory obligations (ECB guidelines on Climate & Environmental EBA guidelines on Loan Origination, Mandatory disclosure, EU Taxonomies, CSRD,...) - Environmental and Social Risk factors identification has been performed since 2021 for ICAAP exercises purpose based on the ECB climate related and environmental risks guidelines

-- An add on Internal Capital Need (ICAAP purpose) has been calculated by applying SG Group methodology on SGL credit portfolio - A breakdown of the Bank exposures by Industry Climate Vulnerability Index (ICVI) is reported quarterly.
-This indicator is a score measuring the sensitivity to climate risks and the climate transition adaptation ability of a sector. - Updating risk assessment and reporting tools and procedures: - Integration and subsequent monitoring of a renewable limit in SGL Risk Appetite Statement since 2021 - ESG risk analysis was introduced within corporate credit granting process when relevant (counterparties belonging to sensitive sectors) - On Private Banking activities, enforcement of exclusion list for eligible financial collateral in PRIV Credit Policy and EPC collect for real estate loans - Updating its governance to foster and control the adequate integration of this dimension into our risk management framework: - Appointment of a CSR Coordinator in charge of coordinating and implementing the CSR strategy defined by the BUs/SUs and monitoring the E&S risk framework - Launch of a quarterly CSR Committee at SGL Group level in 2019 in charge of monitoring the strategy and coordinating our various CSR initiatives - Launch of a CSR Community in 2019 with more than 250 members as today - More globally, Integration of SGL in ESG by design, SG Group program aiming at the global compliance with the ECB guidelines - Educating our stakeholders on this environmental and social dimension.
+- From 2024, climate risk factors (physical and transition) impacts have been assessed for the following risks type - Credit risk - Liquidity and funding risks - Non financial risks - Market risk in the banking book - An add on Internal Capital Need (ICAAP purpose) has been calculated by applying SG Group methodology on SGL credit portfolio - Updating risk assessment and reporting tools and procedures: - Integration and subsequent monitoring of a renewable limit in SGL Risk Appetite Statement since 2021 - ESG risk analysis was introduced within corporate credit granting process when relevant (counterparties belonging to sensitive sectors) - On Private Banking activities, enforcement of exclusion list for eligible financial collateral in Private Banking Credit Policy and EPC collect for real estate loans - Updating its governance to foster and control the adequate integration of this dimension into our risk management framework: - Appointment of a CSR Coordinator in charge of coordinating and implementing the CSR strategy defined by the BUs/SUs and monitoring the E&S risk framework - Launch of a quarterly CSR Committee at SGL Group level in 2019 in charge of monitoring the strategy and coordinating our various CSR initiatives - Launch of a CSR Community in 2019 with more than 250 members at the end of 2024 - More globally, Integration of SGL in ESG by design, SG Group program aiming at the global compliance with the ECB guidelines - Educating our stakeholders on this environmental and social dimension.